Evyal/boids/README.md

 ## Features

 - Real-time visualization of flock movement
+- Values of statistics of each flock printed on screed
+- Interactive controls for adding or removing flocks
 - Adjustable parameters for interactions between boids
-- Interactive controls for adding or removing flocks

 ![bottoni_evidenziati](images/interface1.png)
 ![bottoni_evidenziati](images/interface2.png)